 This activity teaches kids about how different vegetables provide nutrients, and it also gives them an opportunity to practice fine motor skills like hand strength, pencil control, and scissor cutting.

 Food and Nutrition Craft to Teach Healthy Eating

 I’m sure most of us can agree when I say kids love making messes.
 That’s the fun with kids, right?

 Ok, maybe not so much, but it’s an important part of their development.

-This activity will give them free range in creating some fun art and will also stimulate their brains with sensory play!
+This activity will give them free range in creating some fun crafts and art and will also stimulate their brains with sensory play!
 It’s a classic process art activity for preschoolers, but can easily be turned into a food and nutrition craft that will help teach your preschoolers about healthy eating habits, too!

 And best of all, it might encourage your little one to try a new food: lettuce!

 FAQ About Teaching Healthy Eating to Preschoolers